pliza19/logonia/README.md

-- If an adult has at least `30` energy points, and a random number between `0` and `1` is *less than* or *equal to* the `reproduction-rate`, a new seedling is created with `0` age and `1` point of energy.
+- If an adult has at least `30` energy points, and a random number between `0` and `1` is *less than* or *equal to* the `reproduction-rate`, a new seedling is created in a randomly selected patch with `0` age and `1` point of energy.
-- If the chosen patch is already occupied, the seedling dies immediately.
+- If the selected patch is already occupied, the seedling dies immediately.

-When a logônia occupy a patch, the patch color changes to brown to indicate it was taken.
+When a logônia occupy a patch, the patch color changes to brown to indicate it was once taken.

 ### Senescence